fruciano/GeometricMorphometricsMix/README.md

 - **rescale_by_landmark_distance** : Convenience function to rescale configurations of landmarks based on a vector of inter-landmark distances
 - **reversePCA** : Simple function to obtain the original variables (e.g., shape) from PC scores (and mean)
 - **rotate_landmarks**: Apply a user-defined rotation of a landmark configuration about the origin
-- **rarefied_convex_hull** : Computation of rarefied estimates of n-dimensional convex hull volume (a measure of disparity/morphospace occupation)
+- **rarefied_convex_hull** : Computation of rarefied estimates of n-dimensional convex hull volume (a measure of disparity/morphospace occupation) - deprecated
-- **rarefied_disparity** : Rarefied estimates of some measures of disparity/morphospace occupation
+- **rarefied_disparity** : Rarefied estimates of some measures of disparity/morphospace occupation - deprecated
 - **repeated_measures_test** : Test of difference between two repeated measures
 - **RVrarefied** : Computation of rarefied estimates of Escoufier RV (see Fruciano et al. 2013 - Plos One)
 - **RVcomparison** : Permutation test for the difference in Escoufier RV (see Fruciano et al. 2013 - Plos One)